eternalai-org/Eternals/README.md

-# EternalAI Agent
+# dAgent

-EternalAI Agent is a conversational agent that can perform various tasks using a combination of toolsets and language models.
-The agent can be configured to execute multiple missions, each with its own set of toolsets and language models.
+dAgent is a decentralized conversational agent that can perform various tasks using a combination of toolsets and language models.
+The dAgent can be configured to execute multiple missions, each with its own set of toolsets and language models.

 ## Prerequisites
 In this project, we tested with ***Python 3.10.0***, but it should work with any version of Python 3.10.x or higher.